Corylus06/MSBD5001-individual/README.md

 ### 1.EDA folder
 It contains files for exploratory data analysis, including split.ipynb, 2017.csv, 2018.csv, EDA_2017.ipynb, EDA_2018.ipynb.

+#### split.ipynb
-split.ipynb is used to divide the dataset by year.
+It is used to divide the dataset by year.
 Due to the incomplete data in 2018, it is necessary to separate the data annually.
 Data of 2017 can be used to better observe data trends.
 In addition to division, missing values need to be handled appropriately.
 As described in the overview, speed information is sometimes lost due to equipment failure.
 Due to the small difference in quantity, I chose to fill in the data with linear filling to ensure the trend as much as possible

-2017.csv and 2018.csv is the output of split.ipynb, within which only contains data of corresponding year.
+#### 2017.csv and 2018.csv
+They are the output of split.ipynb, within which only contain data of corresponding year.

-EDA_2017.ipynb and EDA_2018.ipynb are the EDA (exploratory data analysis) processes in 2017 and 2018.
+#### EDA_2017.ipynb and EDA_2018.ipynb
+They are the EDA (exploratory data analysis) processes in 2017 and 2018.
 On this basis, we can see that the data distribution is fluctuating every month, every week, and every hour, so we need to extract these contents to form our features in the modeling part.

 ### 2.train folder
 At first, I try the KNN model.
 However, random forest, as an integrated learning model, composed of multiple weak learners (decision trees) has a strong learning ability.
 Moreover, the bagging calculation reflected the generalization ability can effectively reduce the occurrence of over-fitting phenomenon.
 So I choose random forest model instead.

+#### randomForest.ipynb
-randomForest.ipynb, it is the main file.
+It is the main file.

 The whole process is divided into six steps.